 Bruce is the founding president of Cramer Capital Management and has been a financial advisor since 1987.
 In 1986, while in college, he began his career with an internship as an accountant for Buffy’s Clothing in Columbia, Missouri.
 After graduating with his BS in finance and a minor in accountancy from Columbia College, Bruce joined B.C.
 Christopher as a financial consultant.
 In 1991, Bruce was named associate vice president for Merrill Lynch and in 2000, he was named first vice president for Smith Barney.
 Bruce holds FINRA Series 7, 63, and 65 securities registrations through Commonwealth Financial Network® and his Accredited Investment Fiduciary Analyst® (AIFA®) certification.

-Bruce serves or has served on many boards including: Clay County EDC, Economic Development Council Board of Directors 2018, American Diabetes Association of Kansas City, MO Board Director, Northland Regional Chamber of Commerce (past chairman), Northland Community Foundation (chair elect), Newhouse Shelter, Hillcrest Ministries, Gladstone Chamber of Commerce Executive Committee and KC American Diabetes Association (past chairman).
+Bruce serves or has served on many boards, including: Clay County EDC, Economic Development Council Board of Directors 2018, American Diabetes Association of Kansas City, Missouri Board Director, Northland Regional Chamber of Commerce (past chairman), Northland Community Foundation (chair elect), Newhouse Shelter, Hillcrest Ministries, Gladstone Chamber of Commerce Executive Committee, and Kansas City American Diabetes Association (past chairman).
 He is a member of the American Diabetes Pinnacle Society.
-He has served as president for the Kansas City's Clay Platte BNI and south Kansas City BNI chapters.
+He has served as president for the Kansas City’s Clay Platte BNI and South Kansas City BNI chapters.
 He is a graduate of the Northland Leadership Class of 2003 and Leadership Missouri of 2016.

 His personal interests include health and fitness and automobiles.
 He is a past member of the American Power Lifting Federation, winning several events and honors in competition.
 He is also an active member in the Viper Club of America.
 Bruce and his wife, Dawn, have five children: Rachel, Leah, AJ, Nick, and Gracie.